gt-cs3220/gt-cs3220.github.io/class_syllabus.md

-Textbooks: There is no required textbook for the course

-FPGA boards: In this semester we don't ask students to purchase boards and students will remotely conntect FPGA boards
+Textbooks: All online books are available in the library . (http://library.gatech.edu/)
+- Principles and structures of FPGA (FPGA)
+- Quick start guide to verilog (verilog)
+- Parallel programming for FPGAs (HLS) (https://arxiv.org/pdf/1805.03648.pdf)

+FPGA boards: You will purchase Pynq boards from the Barnes& Nobel.
+The details will be provided in the class.